 Breaking Down UTM Variables

-A UTM variable is a series of tags that you attach to the end of your URL.
-These tags are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
+UTM variables are organized into five categories: Campaign, Lead Source, Medium, Content and Term.
 You can use all five variables in one URL, or any combination.

 Here is what a typical link using UTM variables will look like: